jstiltner/drplayground/readme.md

 3. Install npm dependencies `npm install`
 4. In the terminal navigate into the public directory to initialize the client-side application `cd public`
 5. Install bower dependencies for the client `bower install`
+6. Return to the directory containing the server file `cd ..`
 6. Start the Node.js server `npm start`
 7. Open a web browser and navigate to `localhost:3000`